Jack Frost Cocktail

 Make it

-- Pour into glasses, making sure you don’t pour over the rim
+- Pour and divide the frosty drink into glasses, ensuring you don't pour over the rim.

 Notes

-- Cream of coconut is not coconut cream.
-You can buy this in the cocktail section of a grocery store or in a liquor store.
+- Cream of coconut is not coconut cream that you would put in a curry.
+You can buy this in the cocktail section of a grocery store or a liquor store.

-This sounds really good and festive for the holidays.
-I’m a big fan of coconut so this is calling my name.
+This was really good and festive for the holidays.
+I’m a big fan of coconut so this was perfect.

-After running through the list of ingredients, I think this should be called “Sea Mist” and would be an absolute requirement for our weekend pool parties from June through August!
+I made this for the holidays, but I think this should be called “Sea Mist” for our weekend pool parties from June through August!
+Haha.

 Woot Woot, Lisa!
 Great name!!

-This is such a cute idea for the holidays.
+This is delicious cocktail for the holidays.
+We loved it.

 Thank you Sandi!